mkjaergaard/opendaq-python/docs/usage.rst

 .. code:: python

-    a.init_capture(period)
+    daq.init_capture(period)

-where period is the estimated period of the wave (in microseconds), and its range is [0,65535].
+where period is the estimated period of the wave (in microseconds), and its range is *32 bits*.
 Now , we can get the Capture reading:

 .. code:: python

-    a.get_capture(mode)
+    daq.get_capture(mode)

 where